Aliases for RSAD2 Gene

 GeneCards Summary for RSAD2 Gene

 RSAD2 (Radical S-Adenosyl Methionine Domain Containing 2) is a Protein Coding gene.
-Diseases associated with RSAD2 include yellow fever and stomatitis.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Diseases associated with RSAD2 include influenza and encephalitis.
+Among its related pathways are Immune System and Interferon gamma signaling.
 GO annotations related to this gene include protein self-association and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot for RSAD2 Gene